samuelbroscheit/entity_knowledge_in_bert/README.md

 ### Preprocessing tasks

-It consists of the following tasks (the respective code is in `bert_entity/preprocessing`):
+Preprocessing consists of the following tasks (the respective code is in `bert_entity/preprocessing`):

 - CreateRedirects
-  - Create a dictionary containing redirects for Wikipedia page names [(*)](#(*)).
+  - Create a dictionary containing redirects for Wikipedia page names [(*)](#footnote1).
 The redirects are used for the Wikipedia mention extractions as well as for the AIDA-CONLL benchmark.

       ```
       "AccessibleComputing": "Computer_accessibility"
       ```

 - CreateResolveToWikiNameDicts
-    - Create a dictionary that map Freebase Ids and Wikipedia pages ids to Wikipedia page names [(*)](#(*)).
+    - Create a dictionary that map Freebase Ids and Wikipedia pages ids to Wikipedia page names [(*)](#footnote1).
 The disambiguations are used to detect entity annotations in the AIDA-CONLL benchmark that have become incompatible for newer Wikipedia versions.

       ```
       "/m/01009ly3": "Dysdera_ancora"